To the UCN source with pulsed filling of a trap: UCN source with resonant neutron deceleration and pulsed filling of the trap

 Apparently, it will not be possible to achieve ideal compensation for the duration of the bunch, this is why we assume that at the entrance to the trap their duration will be several milliseconds.
 Under these assumptions, as well as with realistic parameters of the achievable surface roughness of the neutron guide, estimates of the possible source intensity were made.
 At the given limits of the longitudinal velocity of neutrons entering the trap and the full velocity of the UCNs stored in the trap, the dependence of the results on the value of the boundary velocity of the neutron guide turns out to be rather weak.

-The calculation results shown in Figure~\ref{fig:Fig7} indicate that with the chosen source conception on a pulsed reactor with a relatively low average power of 2MW, such as IBR-2M, the accumulation mode allows one to obtain a neutron density of several neutrons per cubic centimeter in a trap of a sufficiently large volume.
+The calculation results shown in Figure~\ref{fig:Fig7} indicate that with the chosen source conception on a pulsed reactor with a relatively low average power of 2MW, such as IBR-2M, the accumulation mode allows one to obtain a neutron density of about one hundred neutrons per cubic centimeter in a trap of a sufficiently large volume.

 It should be noted that the choice of such a source conception was largely determined by the cost and possible project implementation period, and from the viewpoint of intensity it is not the best one.
 In particular, when complemented with an additional focusing lens, the density can be increased by 2-2.5 times, and the transition to a solid deuterium converter \cite{Granada09, Frei10, Doge21} will further increase the flux by about 30 times.